wolverina/uptight/readme.md

 ## Usage

-1. Place your custom styles within the Custom.css file included with this extension.
+1. Include your custom styles within the Custom.css file included with this extension.
 2. Go to chrome://extensions
 3. Reload the extension by selecting the "Reload" link underneath its permissions data.
 This will update the Custom.css file.